Mixed chalice

 In the Christian sacrament of the Eucharist, the mixed chalice is the admixture of emblessed water and emblessed wine.

-In preparing the sacrament, the priest blesses the water to represent the grace of God bestowed during baptism with water.
-The holy water is then mixed with red wine, which symbolises the blood of Christ, so as to represent the uniting of man-seeking-God (Baptism) and God-reaching-out-to-man (the Passion).
+In preparing the sacrament, the priest blesses the water to represent the divine grace of God bestowed during baptism with water.
+The holy water is then mixed with red wine, which becomes the blood of Christ, so as to represent the uniting of man-seeking-God (Baptism) and God-reaching-out-to-man (the Passion).
 In the same way, the Mass is a communion with the whole Christ: Jesus's Incarnation, ministry, Passion and Resurrection.
 The mixed chalice also represents the hypostatic union, God incarnate, that subsists in the Trinitarian view of Christ.